Robust deep learning for eye fundus images: Bridging real and synthetic data for enhancing generalization: Introduction

-Age-related macular degeneration is a major cause of vision impairment and has affected approximately $200$ million people worldwide in 2020~\cite{jonas2014global}.
+Age-related macular degeneration (AMD) is a major cause of vision impairment and has affected approximately $200$ million people worldwide in 2020~\cite{jonas2014global}.
 With an aging population, such numbers are expected to rise to $288$ million by 2040~\cite{wong2014global}.
 AMD is a progressive disorder of the macular region that causes central vision loss and is one of the most common causes of irreversible vision impairment in people over $50$ years-old~\cite{harvey2003common}.
 Figure~\ref{f.amd_example} depicts an example of a retina fundus affected by AMD.

-This work has introduced an alternative approach for generating synthetic images for training deep networks and tested it for AMD identification.
-Retina images, positive and negative to AMD, from multiple databases were used to feed a GAN to provide a range of image qualities and lesions.
-Ten different GAN architectures were compared to generate synthetic eye-fundus images and trhe quality was assessed using the Fréchet Inception Distance (FID), two independent clinical experts who were label blinded and deep-learning classification.
+This work has introduced an alternative approach for generating synthetic images for training deep networks and tested it for AMD identification, which consists in using a retinal image quality assessment model~\cite{fu2019evaluation} and the StyleGAN2-ADA~\cite{Karras2020ada}.
+Retina images, positive and negative to AMD, from multiple databases having a range of image qualities and lesions were used.
+Ten different GAN architectures were compared to generate synthetic eye-fundus images and the quality was assessed using the Fréchet Inception Distance (FID), two independent clinical experts who were label blinded and deep-learning classification.
+Different percentages of synthetic data were employed in the augmentation.

 The primary contributions of this work are fourfold: